 Tree Planting with Claverley School 8th March

 PP reported that a very successful event with the children of Claverley School.
 9 children, 2 Bloomers, 1 Teaching Assistant and 1 Farmhand (to supervise) planted 90 whips at Sutton Farm was held.
-With the kind permission of Mrs Kelsey.
+With the kind permission of Mr & Mrs Kempsey.

 HEIB Spring Seminar – 9th March